-Gary R Mormino was born January 31, 1947 and is alive and well and living in the Tampa Bay area.
+Gary R Mormino was born, of this I am sure, but I don't know when or where.
+He is alive and well and living in the Tampa Bay area.

 In addition to being a Florida author, he is a full professor of history at the University of South Florida, and has written and edited several books about Italian Americans and one large work about Florida.